tigera-cs/Calico-Foundation/2.1-networking-pod-connectivity-basic-lab/README.md

 customer-68d67b588d-w5zhr   1/1     Running   0          8m58s   10.48.0.7   ip-10-0-1-30.eu-west-1.compute.internal   <none>           <none>
 ```

-Note the node on which the pod is running on (`worker1` in this example.)
+Note the node on which the pod is running on (`ip-10-0-1-30.eu-west-1.compute.internal` in this example.)

-#### 2.1.1.2.
-Exec into the customer pod
 Use kubectl to exec into the pod so we can check the pod networking details.

 ```
 kubectl exec -ti -n yaobank $(kubectl get pods -n yaobank -l app=customer -o name) bash
 ```

-#### 2.1.1.3.
-Examine the pod's networking
+#### Examine the pod's networking

 First we will use `ip addr` to list the addresses and associated network interfaces that the pod sees.
 ```
 ip addr
 ```
 ```
-root@customer-5df6b999fb-cf7jl:/app# ip addr
+root@customer-68d67b588d-w5zhr:/app# ip addr
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
     inet 127.0.0.1/8 scope host lo
        valid_lft forever preferred_lft forever
-3: eth0@if9: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default
+3: eth0@if13: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 9001 qdisc noqueue state UP group default
-    link/ether 1a:ce:f0:6c:20:00 brd ff:ff:ff:ff:ff:ff link-netnsid 0
+    link/ether 8e:14:b1:d0:60:ad brd ff:ff:ff:ff:ff:ff link-netnsid 0
-    inet 10.48.0.67/32 scope global eth0
+    inet 10.48.0.7/32 scope global eth0
        valid_lft forever preferred_lft forever
 ```

 The key things to note in this output are:
 * There is a `lo` loopback interface with an IP address of `127.0.0.1`.
 This is the standard loopback interface that every network namespace has by default.
 You can think of it as `localhost` for the pod itself.
-* There is an `eth0` interface which has the pods actual IP address, `10.48.0.67`.
+* There is an `eth0` interface which has the pods actual IP address, `10.48.0.7`.
 Notice this matches the IP address that `kubectl get pods` returned earlier.

 Next let's look more closely at the interfaces using `ip link`.
 We will use the `-c` option, which colours the output to make it easier to read.